Mimic Dorid

 Mimic Dorid, Baptodoris mimetica.
 Underwater photograph taken in Monterey Bay, California, February 2022.
 Photograph and identification courtesy of Bob Hillis, Ivins, Utah.

 Phylogeny: The Mimic Dorid, Baptodoris mimetica (Gosliner, 1991), is a member of the Discodoridae Family of Nudibranchs.
-The genus Baptodoris is one of thirty genera in this family, and there are five species in this genus.
-In Mexico this species is known as nudibranquio mimético.
-It derives its name from its resemblance to the White-spotted Doris, Doriopsilla albopuncta, which it mimics.
+The genus Baptodoris is one of thirty genera in the Discodoridae Family, and there are five species in the Baptodoris genus.
+In Mexico they are known as Nudibranquio Mimético.
+The genus name Baptodoris comes from the Greek words meaning “immersed Doris” Doris was a sea nymph in Greek mythology.
+This species derives its specific name from its resemblance to the White-spotted Doris, Doriopsilla albopuncta, which it mimics.

 Habitat and Distribution: Mimic Dorids reside on and under rocks within the intertidal zone to depths up to 20 m (65 feet).
-In Mexican waters the Mimic Dorid has a limited distribution being found along Mexico’s Pacific coast from the United States border south to San Martin Island, Baja California.
+The Mimic Dorid is a subtropical Eastern Pacific species.
+It has a limited distribution in Mexican waters of the Pacific Ocean, being found from San Martin Island, Baja California northward along the central and northwest coasts of the Baja Peninsula.

 Diet: Mimic Dorids feed primarily on sponges.

-Predators: Mimic Dorids are eaten by other nudibranchs.
+Predators: Mimic Dorids are preyed upon by other nudibranchs.

 Reproduction: Mimic Dorids are simultaneous hermaphrodites.
 They reproduce sexually by hypodermic insemination.
 This occurs when both mating partners dart their penis toward each other to induce one to act as a male and the other as the female.
 The victorious one to penetrate the body wall is the dominant male.
 The eggs are laid as a mass on the bottom stratum.
 The eggs hatch into veliger larva and later metamorphose into adults.

-Ecosystem Interactions: Specific to the relationships of Mimic Dorids with other species has not been documented.
+Ecosystem Interactions: Any parasitic, commensal, and mutualistic relationships of Mimic Dorids with other species has not been documented.

 Human Interactions: Mimic Dorids have no direct impact on human activities.
 From a conservation perspective they have not been formally evaluated however they are fairly common with a relatively wide distribution and should be consider to be of Least Concern.